 Dr. Natterson says it’s ideal for camps that are opening to test counselors and childcare workers as frequently as possible.
 And even then, there are challenges to consider.
 “Unless they are living on site, they would have to be tested daily in order to guarantee that they don’t have the virus – both impractical and misleading given that a significant number of tests come back falsely negative.”

 She says parents need to keep all this in mind and do the best they can.
-"If there's an option to keep kids home, it's probably the safest path."
-But she recognises that isn't a choice all parents can make.
-"If parents need to return to work and child care is a necessity, choose the option that honours hygiene and distancing principles the most."
+“If there’s an option to keep kids home, it’s probably the safest path.”
+But she recognizes that isn’t a choice all parents can make.
+“If parents need to return to work and child care is a necessity, choose the option that honors hygiene and distancing principles the most.”

 So what does that look like?
 Blanck says, “While there is an element of trust to certainly send your kids to camp for a day, week, or month, we encourage all parents to do their due diligence.”